RedisLabs/redislabs-docs/content/ri/installing/install-k8s.md

 kubectl apply -f redisinsight.yaml
 ```

-## Create the RedisInsight deployment without a service.
+## Create the RedisInsight deployment without a service

 Below is an annotated YAML file that will create a RedisInsight
 deployment in a K8s cluster.